DestinEcarma/algorithms-and-complexity/finals/bst/README.md

 ## Pseudocode

 ```
-BSTInsert(**root, key)
+BSTInsert(*&root, key)
-    Let *node = new Node(key)
+    Let *node a new Node with key

-    set left and right of node to NULL
+    Let **trav be root

-    while *root is not NULL do
+    while *trav is not NULL do
-        if key < current root's key then
+        if key < current *trav's key then
-            set root to the address of left of root
+            set trav to the address of left of trav
         else
-            set root to the address of right of root
+            set trav to the address of right of trav

-    set *root to node
+    set *trav to node

-BSTDeleteMin(**root)
-    if *root is not NULL then
-        if *root has no left child then
-            remove *root and set *root to the right child of root
-        else
-            BSTDeleteMin(address of left of root)

-BSTDelete(**root, key)
+BSTDelete(*&root, key)
     if key < root's key then
-        BSTDelete(address of left of root, key)
+        BSTDelete(left child of root, key)
     else if key > root's key then
-        BSTDelete(address of right of root, key)
+        BSTDelete(right child of root, key)
     else
-        if *root has no left child then
+        if root has no left child then
-            remove *root and set *root to the right child of root
+            remove *root and set root to the right child of root
         else if *root has no right child then
-            remove *root and set *root to the left child of root
+            remove *root and set root to the left child of root
         else
+            Let *parent be *root
-            Let *successor be the right child of *root
+            Let *successor be the right child of root

             while successor has a left child do
+                set parent to successor
                 set successor to the left child of successor

             set the key of *root to the key of successor

+            if parent's left child is successor then
+                set the left child of parent to the right child of successor
+            else
-            BSTDeleteMin(address of right of root)
+                set the right child of parent to the right child of successor

+            delete successor
 ```